Skip to main content

 Along the way, there were also some interesting diversions along the way, with two notable ones being the TAM/SAM/SOM method of market segmentation, as well as a CAC conversion funnel explaining the seven stages of acquiring a customer.

-While I was comfortable with Sunil's explanations of the conversion funnel and how the CAC calculations work, to be honest, I personally preferred Adam's way of explaining the conversion funnel from Day 5, due to the simple structuring and that model being better designed for advertising products at a lower cost (something crucial for a startup).
+While I was comfortable with the explanations of the conversion funnel and how the CAC calculations work, to be honest, I personally preferred the conversion funnel from Day 5, due to the simple structuring and that model being better designed for advertising products at a lower cost (something crucial for a startup).

 And let's not forget the mitigation plan - could be useful for documenting cyber security risks, among other general business risks!